C++ Access Specifiers

 }

-Access specifiers play a crucial role in object-oriented programming (OOP) as they determine the visibility and accessibility level of the member variables and methods within a class.
-They ensure that the components of a class are used and modified in a controlled manner, promoting the principles of encapsulation and inheritance.
+Access specifiers are crucial in object-oriented programming (OOP) as they control the visibility and accessibility of class members, supporting encapsulation and inheritance.

 Public Access Specifier